bacrossland/accounts/README.md

 # Accounts

 The Accounts application reads a transaction log dat file for display and reporting purposes.
 The current dat log is located at db/seed_data/data.dat.
-The

 ### Ruby Version

-The ruby version that the application has been built under is 2.4.1.
+The ruby version used is 2.4.1.
 If you are using RVM, .ruby-version and .ruby-gemset files are included for ease of installation and operation.

 ### Database